smorgo/ComputerEmulator/README.md

 The test suite is reasonably comprehensive and code coverage is much higher than I would normally expect to achieve.

 ## What's next?
 I'm just getting started with the project and it's very early days.
-The code is not shockingly bad, so I'm expecting to turn it over for public scrutiny, and wider contribution, shortly.
+The code is not shockingly bad (by my standards, at least *haha*), so I've turned it over for public scrutiny, and wider contribution.